MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Related Work

 \subsection{Meta-Learning}

-Few-shot learning (FSL) is a challenging task, which aims to recognize novel classes with few labeled samples \cite{chen2021meta, ChenLKWH19}.
-To address this FSL problem, meta-learning (also called learning to learn) is proposed, which aims to learn to quickly learn novel tasks with few examples \cite{flennerhag2019meta, zhu2023transductive}.
-The core idea is learning task-agnostic meta knowledge from a large number of similar tasks and then levelrage it to assist the learning of novel tasks.
-From the type of meta-knowledge, these existing meta-learning methods can be roughly grouped into three groups. \emph{1) The metric-based methods} \cite{snell2017prototypical, vinyals2016matching, zhang2021prototype, zhang2022sgmnet, zhang2022metanode, zhang2022hyperbolic, zhang2023prototype} regard the metric space or metric strategy as meta knowledge and perform the novel class predictions by using a nearest-prototype manner.
-For example, Zhang et al. \cite{zhang2022hyperbolic} introduce a class hierarchy as prior and attempt to leverage it to learn a hyperbolic metric space such the metric knowledge can be well transfered to novel classes. \emph{2) The model-based methods} \cite{hou2019cross, zhmoginov2022hypertransformer, li2019lgm} regard the black-box model as meta knowledge, which aims to leverage it and few data to directly predict model weights or sample labels.
-For example, in \cite{zhmoginov2022hypertransformer}, Zhmoginov et al. propose a transformer-based hypernetwork for achieving fast adaptation of a convolutional neural network (CNN) in a generation manner of model weights. \emph{3) The gradient-based methods} \cite{rusu2018meta, finn2017model, lee2019meta, baik2020meta, rajeswaran2019meta, nichol2018first, baik2021meta, deleu2022continuous, von2021learning, RaghuRBV20, baik2020learning} regards the gradient-based optimization algorithm as meta knowledge, which learns to model its hyperparameters (i.e, learning rate \cite{baik2020meta}, loss function \cite{baik2021meta}, initialization \cite{finn2017model}, preconditioner \cite{kang2023meta}, or updata rules \cite{deleu2022continuous, RaviL17}) such that the base learner can be quickly learned with few gradient updates.
-For example, in \cite{rajeswaran2019meta}, an approximate gradient estimation method is proposed to alleviate the isues of memory burdens and vanishing gradients for gradient-based meta-learning methods.
+Few-shot learning (FSL) is a challenging task, which aims to recognize novel classes with few examples \cite{chen2021meta, ChenLKWH19}.
+To address this problem, meta-learning is proposed, which aims to learn to quickly learn novel tasks with few examples \cite{flennerhag2019meta, zhu2023transductive}.
+The core idea is learning task-agnostic meta knowledge from a large number of similar tasks and then leveraging it to assist the learning of novel tasks.
+From the type of meta-knowledge, these existing meta-learning methods can be roughly grouped into three groups. \emph{The metric-based methods} \cite{snell2017prototypical, vinyals2016matching, zhang2021prototype, zhang2022sgmnet, zhang2022metanode, zhang2022hyperbolic, zhang2023prototype} regard the metric space or metric strategy as meta knowledge and perform the novel class prediction in a nearest-prototype manner. \emph{The model-based methods} \cite{hou2019cross, zhmoginov2022hypertransformer, li2019lgm} regard a black-box model as meta knowledge, which leverages it and few data to directly predict model weights or test sample labels. \emph{The gradient-based methods} \cite{rusu2018meta, lee2019meta, rajeswaran2019meta, nichol2018first, von2021learning, RaghuRBV20, zhang2023scalable} regard the gradient-based optimization algorithm as meta knowledge, which learn to model its hyperparameters (\emph{i.e.}, learning rate \cite{baik2020meta}, loss function \cite{baik2021meta}, initialization \cite{finn2017model}, preconditioner \cite{kang2023meta}, or updata rules \cite{deleu2022continuous, RaviL17}) such that the base learner can be quickly learned with few gradient updates.